oneconvergence/dkube-examples-internal/image-denoising/README.md

 6. Upload the downloaded image and click predict.

 ### Custom Webapp
-1. Go to webapp directory, and build a docker image with given **Dockerfile** by typing docker build .
+1. Go to webapp directory, and build a docker image with given **Dockerfile** by typing **docker build . -t ocdr/streamlit-webapp:img-dn**
-2. Run command docker run -p 8501:8501 <docker-build-id>
+2. Run command **docker run -p 8501:8501 ocdr/streamlit-webapp:img-dn**
-3. Open http://localhost:8501/ in your browser and fill serving URL, authentication token and upload image and click predict.
+3. Open http://localhost:8501/ in your browser and copy serving endpoint from the test inference tab and paste it into Dkube serving URL field , fill authentication token and upload image from ( https://github.com/oneconvergence/dkube-examples/tree/citiustech/image-denoising/examples/img1.png) and click predict.
+4. Denoised image will be returned as an output and will be displayed in the UI.